zotonic/zotonic/doc/developer-guide/controllers.rst

 The main differences with Basho’s Webmachine are:

-* Used Cowboy instead of MochiWeb
+* Uses Cowboy instead of MochiWeb
 * All callbacks have a single handler
 * Pluggable dispatch handler
 * Support for the HTTP ``Upgrade:`` header